hash-bang/Gander/README.md

 Known issues
 ------------
 * Selected directory tree items dont seem to hilight correctly
 * Settings are not currently loaded from the server on first execute
-* Navigating away from a folder where thumbnails are still loading does not destroy the status message
-* Status messages dont seem to time out (see 'End of Directory' messages)
 * Folders containing meta characters such as ';' or ending in '!' wont load correctly (needs an escape)
-* When loading an image the resize can be slow - i.e. resize doesn't occur until the image is completely loaded
 * Throbber should be more subtle - perhaps move it to one of the screen corners or use Growl
-* Non-writable cache dir error detection needs testing
-* Recursive thumbnails (i.e. looking inside the thumbnail directory) will probably end in a crash
-* Loading folder trees is slow as a query must be done to figure out if there are any child folders
 * Emblems needed: Link, Folder icon / favourite

 TODO list
 ---------
 * Next / previous image caching
 * Side clicking (left and right) while in image view should move to next and previous image
 * Image panning